 What does it mean to become a GGG Entrepreneurship Mentor?

-A GGG mentor is someone who is motivated to make a difference in their mentees lives.
-She is someone who communicates well with others and can work in a team.
-She is someone who is responsible and is able to make decisions that will benefit her mentee as well as meet the overall mission of the organization.
-She is someone who inspires and motivates their mentee in a positive way.
+A GGG entrepreneurship mentor is someone who is motivated to make a difference in their community.
+She is someone who communicates well with others and can work effectively in a team.
+She is someone who is responsible and is able to make decisions that puts her mentee at the center.
+She is someone who likes to be hands on.
 She is accountable, supportive, honest, personable, dedicated, curious, creative and someone who is eager to learn!

 GGG Entrepreneurship Mentor responsibilities:

-- Serve as a TA during Entrepreneurship classes and workshops
+- Serve as an Entrepreneurship Education Assistant for entrepreneurial workshops

-- Support mentees in the ideation, creation, process.
+- Coaching mentees in the ideation validation phase

-- Leads activities and events for summer cohort
+- Leads group activities and mini events for summer cohort

 - Participate in the organizations’ leadership meetings

-- Collaborate with fellow mentors to complete administrative tasks
+- Collaborate with cohort mentors to complete administrative tasks

-- Should have a passion for entrepreneurship and/or innovation
+- Should have a passion for entrepreneurship and innovation

-- Preferred: Experience with technology: MS suite, design software
+- Experience with technologies such as: MS suite, Canva or Adobe.